Set Image Path

 Parameter Name Parameter Interpretation Parameter Type

-Specify whether to output images from different locations according to their respective zoned coordinate systems.
-By default, this is unchecked, meaning a unified coordinate system is used for output.
+Specifies whether to output images from different locations according to their respective zonal coordinate systems.
+By default, it is unchecked, meaning a unified coordinate system is used for output.

-• Checked: Requires setting the projection type, zoning method, and band number parameters.
-The program will automatically calculate the corresponding projected coordinate system based on these three parameters and the image location, and output images from different locations according to their respective zoned coordinate systems.
+• Checked: You need to set the projection type, zoning method, and Add Zone Number parameters.
+The program will automatically calculate the corresponding projected coordinate system based on these three parameters and the image locations, and output images from different locations according to their respective zonal coordinate systems.

-• Unchecked: Requires setting the output coordinate system parameters.
+• Unchecked: You need to set the output coordinate system parameters.
 All images will be output using this unified coordinate system.

-This will automatically apply to all processes and result data in the workflow production.
+Will be automatically applied to all processes and result data in the workflow production.

 Note:

-This is only useful for executing the complete workflow.
-If only a specific tool in the workflow is executed, the output result data may not use the coordinate system set here.
+Only useful when executing the complete flow.
+If only a specific tool within the flow is executed, the output result data may not use the coordinate system set here.

 Boolean